BIOPHYSICAL IMAGING

 These methods are applied by our group to gain further insights in the dynamics of membrane-bound molecules, to obtain functional and structural insights on lipid membranes, model and cellular.

-Peroxisomal import - Pertrans Research Group
+Peroxisomal import

 Peroxisomes are less known but still fascinating organelles, essential to the cellular functions.
 Many steps of various catabolic and anabolic pathways take place in peroxisomes, which makes them crucial for human health.
 The proteins needed for these different metabolic pathways have to be imported into peroxisomes from the cellular cytosol.
 This import follows a unique mechanism which is still hardly understood.
 What is known is that these proteins are synthesized in the cytosol and bind to cytosolic import receptors, which transport and import them into the peroxisomes by becoming an integral part of the peroxisomal membrane, thereby forming a transient translocation pore.
 This unique import system is very interesting as it allows the import of complete protein complexes.